 Check-in and check-out precautions are not the only opportunity that hotels are looking at for a contactless service, with many looking to invest more in innovation and technology which could mean that robotics-powered meal deliveries become the new normal.

-Meanwhile in the sky, Delta Air Lines has already announced its plans to resume select international travel routes in May and launched their own new health and safety program dubbed “Delta Clean”.
-CEO Ed Bastian said that the most important thing will be continuing to make guests feel comfortable while traveling—“it’s going to be confidence and their safety, their personal safety, not just their physical safety,” he said—which has always been at the front of the industry.
-FCM spoke to Delta Air Lines Director of Sales, Charlie Schewe on our podcast this week around their recent initiatives.
-You can have a listen here.
-Additionally, the airline is looking at blocking the use of middle seats in Main Cabin, Delta Comfort+ and Delta Premium Select across all flights.
+In the sky, Delta Air Lines has already announced its plans to resume select international travel routes in May and launched their own new health and safety program dubbed “Delta Clean”.
+CEO Ed Bastian said that the most important thing will be continuing to make guests feel comfortable while traveling—“it’s going to be confidence and their safety, their personal safety, not just their physical safety,” —which has always been at the front of the industry.
+The airline is also looking at blocking the use of middle seats in Main Cabin, Delta Comfort+ and Delta Premium Select across all flights.
 They aren’t the only airline with this approach; easyJet’s CEO, Johan Lundgren, says the airline will leave middle seats empty once the current lockdown is lifted and commercial flights resume.
-The low-cost carrier grounded its fleet at the end of March due to the COVID-19 pandemic.

 United Airlines promises its customers to be the “only U.S. airline with a full-time, on-site medical director, who has been on the front lines of the COVID-19 outbreak providing counsel to the company and our employees around the world.”
 Bringing in measures such as ‘enhanced cabin sanitisation’ and enforced social distancing at the airport, they are comforting passengers with a message of solidarity; “United Together” to deliver industry-leading cleanliness.